FancyPotatOS/Ghostcraft/doc/config.md

         - The survivors win if time runs out
     - `game.ghosthunt.minimum_time`
         - The guaranteed amount of time a ghost is given after killing a survivor
+    - `game.ghosthunt.anti_camp.clock`
+        - How often to update the anti-camp functionality (in ticks)
+        - Set to '-1' to disable
+    - `game.ghosthunt.anti_camp.tail`
+        - How long behind the player to check (One marker created every clock cycle)
+    - `game.ghosthunt.anti_camp.vex.lifetime`
+        - How long the anti-camp vexes last (in ticks)
+    - `game.ghosthunt.anti_camp.density.alone.warning`
+        - How many player's tails need to be in a 10-block radius to warn them
+    - `game.ghosthunt.anti_camp.density.alone.fault`
+        - How many player's tails need to be in a 10-block radius to trigger the anti-camp function
+    - `game.ghosthunt.anti_camp.density.multiple.warning`
+        - How many group of player's tails need to be in a 10-block radius to warn them
+    - `game.ghosthunt.anti_camp.density.multiple.fault`
+        - How many group of player's tails need to be in a 10-block radius to trigger the anti-camp function

 - Abilities
     - `ability.ghost_energy.max_energy`